szczyglis-dev/extended-dump-bundle/README.md

-PHP: **7.2.5+, 8.0+**, current release: **1.0.33** build 2022-04-29
+PHP: **7.2.5+, 8.0+**, current release: **1.1.0** build 2022-04-29

-## Supported Symfony versions: **4.4**, **5.x**, **6.x**
+## Supported versions of Symfony: **4.4+**, **5.x**, **6.x**

 # eXtended Dump Bundle

 **eXtended Dump Bundle is an extension to the Symfony framework.
-It extends the excellent framework's `dump` function with new features.
+It extends the excellent framework `dump` function with new features.
 It attaches a new dockable window to the application with the debug collected by all dumps made by the new way.
-In one place you can get quick access to dumped variables and information related to the system.
+In one place you can get quick access to dumped objects and variables and information related to the system.
 Bundle provides a new global function `xdump` so that you can use eXtended Dump anywhere in your application code.**

 ## How to install:
 ```